Lab

 Labs

-Interactive work is for mechanics: gradients moving, random vectors concentrating, matrix maps changing geometry.
+Labs make the mechanics visible: gradients moving, random vectors concentrating, and matrix maps changing geometry.

 Browse all demosRecent work